 Subject: Equal Pay for Early Educators

 Sue – I saw that you wrote about how the gender pay gap isn’t closing.
 I thought you might be interested in my story as an early educator.
-My colleagues and I have recently agreed to walk-off the job on Equal Pay Day to signify that we are paid 70% of what a man with similar qualifications might earn.
+My colleagues and I have recently agreed to walk-off the job to signify that we are paid 70% of what a man with similar qualifications might earn.
 There’s more information here [URL to a website or something that explains your action].
 Please let me know if you’d like to talk more.

 In your signature line, include complete contact information for yourself (with a title if you have one), and your organisation.